Robin Baggett Stadium

 College baseball stadium in California, U.S.

-Robin Baggett Stadium is a baseball venue located on the campus of California Polytechnic State University in San Luis Obispo, California, United States.
+Baggett Stadium (also sometimes called Robin Baggett Stadium) is a baseball venue located on the campus of California Polytechnic State University, San Luis Obispo in San Luis Obispo, California, United States.
 It is home to the Cal Poly Mustangs baseball team, a member of the Division I Big West Conference.
-The stadium is named for Robin Baggett, a former baseball player at Cal Poly.
+The stadium is named for Robin Baggett, a former baseball player at Cal Poly, and his wife Barbara.

 History

 Construction and first 15 years

 The stadium opened on January 21, 2001, with the Mustangs defeating #11-ranked Stanford 6–5 in 12 innings in front of a crowd of 3,110 fans.
 The stadium originally had a usual, day-to-day capacity of 1,734 before later expansion, and is part of an encompassing 47 acre Upper Sports Complex which is also home to the Mustang softball team.

 Originally, the park's dimensions were 337 feet down the lines, 387 feet in the power alleys and 407 feet to center, with 12-foot fences.

 In 2012, college baseball writer Eric Sorenson ranked the field as the fifth-best setting in Division I baseball.